MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Teams/Get-MgGroupTeamTagMember.md

 ## SYNOPSIS
 Get the properties and relationships of a member of a standard tag in a team.

+> [!NOTE]
+> To view the beta release of this cmdlet, view [Get-MgBetaGroupTeamTagMember](/powershell/module/Microsoft.Graph.Beta.Teams/Get-MgGroupTeamTagMember?view=graph-powershell-beta)

 ## SYNTAX

 ### List (Default)